 As a former camper, Micaela has experienced first-hand how Camp Odayin helps children with heart disease develop independence, confidence, and acceptance.
 She volunteers as a counselor for summer and winter camp and served on the Camp Odayin Alumni Committee during 2020.
 Micaela holds a bachelor’s degree in Business Administration from Winona State University and currently works for the State of Minnesota Department of Commerce.
 In her spare time, she enjoys hiking, drawing, reading, and spending time with her husband Micah (who is also an amazing volunteer and former camper).
 Micaela attributes much of who she is today to Camp Odayin and is excited to give back to our heart family in her new role.

-Vicky is a Senior Recruiting Manager with U.S. Bank.
-She and her team provide strategic guidance to all business units, serving as a trusted consultant to diversify the talent pipeline through early-talent acquisition and employee retention.
+Vicky is the head of early in career talent at Nordstrom.
+She and her team provide strategic guidance to all business units, serving as a trusted consultant to diversify the talent pipeline through early talent acquisition and development programs.
 Vicky is a champion for diversity, equity, and inclusion who believes in the importance of promoting self-reflection, active learning, and actionable commitments to create positive change.
+She has been involved with Camp Odayin since 2008 and has enjoyed every minute of it from lifeguarding during waterfront and dressing up in costumes for evening activities to emceeing fundraisers and contributing insights as a board member.
 Vicky holds a bachelor’s degree from Gustavus Adolphus College, and a master’s degree from Minnesota State University, Mankato.
-In her spare time, she enjoys serving as a board member for the Nosotros Latinos Business Resource Group at U.S. Bank, volunteering as a program director with Camp Odayin & spending time outdoors with her wife, Abby, and playing board games with her family and friends.
+In her spare time, she enjoys spending time outdoors with her wife, Abby, and playing peek-a-boo with her twin toddlers, Rio and Remy.

 Tom is an attorney at Fredrikson & Byron in Minneapolis.
 He has been at Fredrikson since 2005 and is a shareholder and Chair of the Patents group.
 Tom also serves on Fredrikson’s Attorney Development and Retention Committee.
 Tom has been a faithful supporter of Camp Odayin for several years and has attended the Have a Heart Benefit, Whole Heart golf tournament, and Heart & Sole fun run.
 Fredrikson has also been a cheerful contributor to Camp Odayin.
 Tom has experience serving non-profits in a leadership capacity.
 He is currently an elder at Emmaus Church, White Bear Lake.
 He has also served on the board of Liberty Classical Academy and Twin Cities Christian Legal Aid and is involved in an organization called e5 that serves in the Little Earth Housing Community.
 Tom and Eve live in White Bear Lake and have five children.